robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Yes, it says you don't trust us.
 Like, your mum, for example."

-The road in front of us faded—I could only see Celeste's eyes last night.
+The road in front of us faded — I could only see Celeste's eyes last night.

 "And you, I guess."